2002 Gujarat violence: Allegations of state complicity

 Many scholars and commentators have accused the state government of being complicit in the attacks, either in failing to exert any effort to quell the violence or for actively planning and executing the attacks themselves.
 The United States Department of State ultimately banned Narendra Modi from travelling to the US due to his alleged role in the attacks.
 These allegations center around several ideas.
 First, the state did little to quell the violence, with attacks continuing well through the Spring.
-The historian Gyanendra Pandey described these attacks as state terrorism, saying that they were not riots but "organized political massacres."
+The historian Gyanendra Pandey described these attacks as state terrorism, saying that they were not riots but "organised political massacres."
 According to Paul Brass the only conclusion from the evidence which is available points to the methodical coordination of an anti-Muslim pogrom which was carried out with exceptional brutality.

 The media has described the attacks as state terrorism rather than "communal riots" due to the lack of state intervention.
 Many politicians downplayed the incidents, claiming that the situation was under control.
 One minister who spoke with Rediff.com stated that though the circumstances were tense in Baroda and Ahmedabad, the situation was under control, and that the police who had been deployed were enough to prevent any violence.
 The deputy superintendent of police stated that the Rapid Action Force had been deployed to sensitive areas in Godhra.
 Gordhan Zadafia, the Minister of State for Home, stated that he believed there would be no retaliation from the Hindu community.
 Once troops were airlifted in on 1 March, Modi stated that the violence was no longer as intense as it had been and that it would soon be brought under control.
 The violence continued for 3 months with no intervention from the federal government until May.
 Local and state-level politicians were seen leading violent mobs, restraining the police and arranging the distribution of weapons, leading investigative reports to conclude that the violence was "engineered and launched."

 Throughout the violence, attacks were made in full view of police stations and police officers who did not intervene.
 In many instances, police joined the mobs in perpetrating violence.
 At one Muslim locality, of the twenty-nine deaths, sixteen were caused by police firing into the locality.
 Some rioters even had printouts of voter registration lists, allowing them to selectively target Muslim properties.
 Selective targeting of properties was shown by the destruction of the offices of the Muslim Wakf board which was located within the confines of the high security zone and just 500 meters from the office of the chief minister.